GoldWave

 If you have a laptop that does not have a line input, you will

-need to purchase a USB audio device that has one, such as the
+need to purchase a USB audio device that has one.

 -